harman64/glance/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### nodemon server.js
+### `nodemon server.js or node server.js`

-Runs the backend code at port 3001
+Runs the backend code at port http://localhost:3001.

 ### `npm test`